mitre/caldera/README.md

 **Setup**

-1. Add the Magma submodule: `git submodule add https://gitlab.mitre.org/caldera/other/magma`
+1. Add the Magma submodule if you haven't already: `git submodule add https://gitlab.mitre.org/caldera/other/magma`
-1. Install NodeJS dependencies: `cd magma && npm install && cd ..`
+1. Install NodeJS dependencies: `cd plugins/magma && npm install && cd ..`
-1. Start the CALDERA server with an additional flag: `python3 server.py --uidev`
+1. Start the CALDERA server with an additional flag: `python3 server.py --uidev localhost`

 Your CALDERA server is available at http://localhost:8888 as usual, but there will now be a hot-reloading development server for the VueJS front-end available at http://localhost:3000.
 Both logs from the server and the front-end will display in the terminal you launched the server from.